annmary25/Home-Loan-Status-Prediction/README.md

 Dockerized the application, implemented a CI/CD pipeline, and deployed the app on Azure

 ## Dataset
-The dataset consisted of 12 independant variables and 1 dependant variable
+The dataset consists of 12 independant variables and 1 dependant variable
 #### Independant Variables:
 - `Loan_ID` - unique identifier for each loan
 - `Gender` - Gender of the loan applicant